 The oil and gas service industry is highly reliant on the levels of capital expenditures made by oil and gas producers and explorers.
 The capital expenditures of these companies, along with those midstream companies who service these oil and gas explorers and producers, drive the demand for Enerflex's equipment.
-Capital expenditure decisions are based on various factors, including but not limited to: demand for hydrocarbons and prices of related products; exploration and development prospects in various jurisdictions; reserve production levels; oil and natural gas prices; and access to capital expenditures, which may negatively impact the demand for the products and services that Enerflex offers.
+Capital expenditure decisions are based on various factors, including but not limited to: demand for hydrocarbons and prices of related products; exploration and development prospects in various jurisdictions; reserve production levels; oil and natural gas prices; and access to capital - none of which can be accurately predicted.
+Any downturn in commodity prices may lead to reduced levels of growth capital expenditures, which may negatively impact the demand for the products and services that Enerflex offers.
 Even the perception of lower oil or gas prices over the long term can result in a decision to cancel or postpone exploration and production capital expenditures, which may lead to a reduced demand for products and services offered by Enerflex.